 I did this when creating the fringe along the bottom, using two differing colours (white and tan) to emphasize the textural variation.

 I also grouped strands along the soumak finish at the top end for added depth.

 When you are ready to remove your weaving, simply slide a dowel or branch through the loops along the top and pull off the loom (the fringes pop off easily along the bottom).

 Can you identify each of the techniques used in this weaving?
 Here is the breakdown:

 Now you are ready to hang up your masterpiece!

 I hope these 5 simple ways to add texture have sparked some ideas to get you started with added variation to your weaving.

 Like the look of textured, creamy wall weavings, but don’t have the time to make your own?
 Try my favourite affordable options on Handmade at Amazon:

 Experiment and have fun 🙂

-For more crafty tips and tutorials from around the web, check out the following link parties: Peace-Love-Link-Up, Meet Up Monday, Monday Funday, Craft Schooling Sunday, The Handmade Hangout, DIY Party, Link Party Palooza, Creativity Unleashed, The DIY Collective, The Creative Exchange, Welcome Home Wednesdays, Show and Tell, That DIY Party, Mad Skills, Happiness Is Homemade, Snickerdoodle Sunday, Saturday Sharefest, Share It One More Time, Dare To Share, Best of the Weekend, Sweet Inspiration, Pretty Pintastic Party, BFF Open House Link Party, No Rules Weekend Blog Party, Creative Spark, Project Inspired, Inspire Me Monday, Pretty Pintastic Party.
+For more crafty tips and tutorials from around the web, check out the following link parties: The Creative Gallery, Peace-Love-Link-Up, Meet Up Monday, Monday Funday, Craft Schooling Sunday, The Handmade Hangout, DIY Party, Link Party Palooza, Creativity Unleashed, The DIY Collective, The Creative Exchange, Welcome Home Wednesdays, Show and Tell, That DIY Party, Mad Skills, Happiness Is Homemade, Snickerdoodle Sunday, Saturday Sharefest, Share It One More Time, Dare To Share, Best of the Weekend, Sweet Inspiration, Pretty Pintastic Party, BFF Open House Link Party, No Rules Weekend Blog Party, Creative Spark, Project Inspired, Inspire Me Monday, Pretty Pintastic Party.